Icehotburn/advent-of-code/2022/README.md

+# Note: this will not work because the solutions were never added

 # 🎄❄☃️ advent-of-code 🎄❄☃️

 My Javascript solutions for [Advent of Code 2022](https://adventofcode.com/2022).
 The structure for the project was heavily inspired by [zsoltime/advent-of-code](https://github.com/zsoltime/advent-of-code).